 All volunteers at our school, including parents, are required to complete a background check before volunteering at school.
+This needs to be completed each school year.
 These forms can be obtained at the District Office or on the Elementary School Home Page (Volunteer Agreement/Background Check Form), and they are also distributed the first day of school.
 Visitors should sign in at the office and wear a visitor badge.